Kredaro/Deep-Learning-Training/Neural Networks/Logistic_Regression/Readme.md

 Note: **Why is vectorized version faster?**

-Numpy takes much better advantage of CPU instructions like Simd for running the code in a parallel manner.
+Numpy takes better advantage of CPU instructions like Simd for running the code in a parallel manner.

  ![](https://cdn-images-1.medium.com/max/1600/1*ulFnFCXyPACAEmV_YWWEkg.png)